ta-data-bcn/Project-Week-1-Build-Your-Own-Game/Kick-Off.md

 * Put into practice the basic python concepts learned during the week.
 * Get used to public presentations.

-<a name="requirements-&-deliverables"></a>

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are:
 * The project must be planned.
 That is why creating a Kanban or Trello Board is important.
 You can find a template for Trello [here](https://trello.com/b/pc2CNZTo/project-1-build-your-own-game).
 Remember that you **CAN'T CODE** until your project is planned.
-* Your repository must be clean and organized, which means that it must include a *.gitignore* file and have a well-structured file organization.
+* Your repository must be clean and organized, which means that it must include a *.gitignore* file and a README file, as well as have a well-structured file organization.
 * Your code must include functions.

 The **mandatory** deliverables that you must turn in are:
 * Link to the repository you used while building your project.
+The repository must include all the files you used to build your game.
 Remember to commit often to avoid trouble in case you mess up: this means more than 1 commit!.
 * Link to Trello or picture of your Kanban Board.
 Include the link or picture in the README file.

-<a name="mentoring"></a>
+The **deadline** to turn in the deliverables is right before the project presentations.

 ## Mentoring
 One of the TAs will be your mentor!